The latest edition of Lighthouse Accommodation Britain and Worldwide has been published.

 The first lighthouse I ever visited was South Stack Lighthouse in Anglesey when I was nine years old.
 I remember climbing down the zigzag cliff top steps to the rickety bridge across to the island.
 Here the lighthouse keeper greeted us and gave us a guided tour.

-I can also recall visiting Start Point Lighthouse in Devon, aged twelve, whilst on holiday in the nearby village of Strete, and this is where my lighthouse passion really began.
-I remember being woken early one morning by the familiar moan of its foghorn.
+I can also recall visiting Start Point Lighthouse in Devon, aged twelve, whilst on holiday in the nearby village of Strete.
+This is where my lighthouse passion really began.
+The familiar moan of the foghorn woke me up early one morning.
 Most lighthouses have now been silenced, but a few do still have a fog signal.

 How the book began

-I then decided to turn my research into a book, and the very first edition of Lighthouse Accommodation Britain and Worldwide was published in March 1999.
-Twenty years later, the sixth edition has now been published.
+I then decided to turn my research into a book, and the very first edition of Lighthouse Accommodation Britain and Worldwide was published in March 1999 (as Joy Adcock).
+Over twenty years later, the seventh edition is now available.